philipturner/molecular-renderer/Documentation/HDL.md

 # Hardware Description Language

 > This is not a brand name or trademarked word.
 There is no economic force with strings attached to it.
-It is simply the hardware description language for bootstrapping molecular nanotechnology.
+It is simply a hardware description language for bootstrapping molecular nanotechnology.
 >
 > It is being incubated in the Molecular Renderer repository, but will eventually become a standalone library.
-It will remain as simple, general-purpose, and flexible as possible, while avoiding sources of bit rot / technical debt.
+It will remain as simple, general-purpose, and flexible as possible, while avoiding sources of technical debt.

 Domain-specific language for accelerating nanomachine design workflows.
 - This will enable the creation of a mechanical parts catalog covering several different categories.
 Each part will have Markdown documentation (when possible) and Swift APIs for instantiating parts/machines in larger assemblies.
 Heavy emphasis on making the parts <b>parametric</b>, so they can be used with a different material or dimension than originally conceived.